The Benefit of Collective Intelligence in Community-Based Content Moderation is Limited by Overt Political Signalling: Results

-Expert evaluations indicate that the collaborative advantage in note helpfulness diminishes when political affiliation is overtly disclosed ($p < 0.01$).
-This pattern is consistent across Republican ($p < 0.01$) and Democrat ratings ($p < 0.01$).
-Observations across some teams reveal that overt signalling of political affiliation yields a slightly negative ${I}_{\rm E}$, suggesting that collaboratively written notes with overt political signalling may be less helpful than those written individually by the same participants.
+Expert evaluations indicate that the collaborative advantage in note helpfulness diminishes when political identity is overtly disclosed (Covert: $M = 0.76$; Overt: $M = 0.16$; $t(214) = 2.9$; $p < 0.01$; Cohen’s $d = 0.39$).
+This pattern is consistent across Democrat ratings (Covert: $M = 0.45$; Overt: $M = -0.045$; $t(214) = 2.8$; $p < 0.01$, Cohen's $d = 0.38$) and Republican ratings (Covert: $M = 0.54$; Overt: $M = -0.037$; $t(214) = 3.2$; $p < 0.01$, Cohen's $d = 0.44$).
+Observations across some teams reveal that overt signalling of political identity yields a slightly negative ${I}_{\rm{E}}$, suggesting that collaboratively written notes with overt political signalling are, in some cases, less helpful than those written individually by the same participants.
+Table~S6 reports the comparison between the covert and overt conditions across different team compositions.

+To assess whether this effect could be explained by mechanical changes in note composition, we further estimated regression models controlling for changes in note length and number of links.
+The results are reported in Table~S9.
+Changes in note length and number of links are significant predictors of changes in note helpfulness.
+Nevertheless, the political identity signalling variable remains statistically significant after including these controls.
+We also examined whether this pattern differed by team diversity and found that the effect of political identity signalling persists for both politically diverse and politically aligned teams (Table~S10).
+This suggests that the reduction in collaborative advantage under overt political signalling is not attributable solely to differences in note length or the number of links, nor is it limited to one type of team composition.